-Assistant coach Tyler Grayson began his coaching career with the Brown wrestling program in August of 2011 and garnered first assistant status in August of 2014.
+Assistant coach Tyler Grayson heads into his fifth season with Brown University wrestling in 2015-16 after joining the program in August of 2011 and garnered first assistant status in August of 2014.
 A four-year letterwinner at Central Michigan, Grayson was an NCAA Qualifier (Round of 12) in 2010 with the Chippewas and a 2010 Mid-American Conference Champion.

 During the 2011-12 year, he served as an assistant coach at Neosho County Community College in Chanute, Kan., a program that boasts eight National Championships and 45 All-Americans at the JUCO level.
 At Neosho CCC, Grayson helped direct the Panthers to a sixth-place tie as a team at the NJCAA Districts and qualified four wrestlers for Nationals.

 "We feel very lucky to add someone of Tyler's caliber to the Brown wrestling program," former Brown head coach Dave Amato said upon his hiring.
 "He brings a great deal of Division I experience and will add an extremely technical coach to our staff."